prinzstani/CookieBot/FAQ.md

 During grinding, also some cheating of sugar lumps is done.

 The timing has changed with the introduction of the garden, so the strategy is likely to be changed.
 As far as the garden is concerned, it will collect all plants, and then all garden cookies, and then convert frequently in order to get max sugar lumps.
-This reduces the time for steps 8 and 9.
+This reduces the time for step 7 (but not for step 8).

-With the current design of the game, the first 7 steps take about two months.
-The last two steps take together five years on average, and two years minimum.
+With the current design of the game, the step five takes at least five years (grinding).
+The last two steps (sugar lumps) do also take together five years on average, and two years minimum.
+Both can of course be done in parallel.
-This is considered not good in terms of game dynamics, and therefore the playthrough will cheat sugar lumps in the end phase (i.e. when only sugar lump related achievements are missing).
+This long time is considered not good in terms of game dynamics, and therefore the playthrough will cheat golden cookies (see above) and sugar lumps in the end phase (i.e. when only sugar lump related achievements are missing).
 In particular, it will divide the ripening time for sugar lumps by 600.
 This way the ripening time is a few minutes instead of hours.
 With this cheat, the last two steps will take less than one month.

 ### What is the wrinkler strategy?
 Wrinklers are normally left alone unless we need them to get easter eggs or other droppings.
 In the endphase, wrinklers are dropped in order to get the shiny wrinkler.